TylerinaSpark/San-Francisco-family/README.md

 For the **SF Serif**, **SF Compact (Rounded)**, **SF Pro Rounded** and **SF Cash** typeface, your use of this font is subjected to terms of the applicable iOS/macOS/tvOS/watchOS Software License Agreement.
 For the **SF Hello** typeface, it is restricted to Apple employees and permitted contractors and vendors.

+## Notice
+Every font in this repository belongs to [Apple](https://www.apple.com).
+The purpose of this repository, and its website, is to demonstrate the San Francisco font family, and under no circumstances is it used for commercial purposes.
+Every font here is obtainable through public and legal means, by taking from Apple applications like Xcode, macOS, iOS and Apple website.

 ## Preview the fonts
 You can visit https://windyboy1704.github.io/San-Francisco-family/ to try out the fonts.

 ## SF Hello
 This is a rare typeface that only appears in internal Apple presentation PDFs, unfortunately it is [subset embedded](https://twitter.com/windyboy1704/status/1080109779404578817) so I cannot extract the full font data.
 In order to obtain **SF Hello**, you must be a member of [Apple Sales Website](https://asw.apple.com) - which is impossible for regular users.